chltjdrhd777/movieql-2-/README.md

-# movieql-2-
+# movieql
-the concept of query,mutation
+movie API with Graphql